HandyAndyShortStack/ivan_the_terribles_blog/README.md

 ## Giving Up

 I am now too burnt out to keep optimizing this app.
-I will now switch gears and focus on making it pretty to satisfy requirements for the Views assignment.
+Time to switch gears and focus on making it pretty to satisfy requirements for the Views assignment.

 # Views Improvement